-The free version allows for a limited number of padlets.
+The free version of Padlet allows for a limited number of padlets.
 There is a trial version available for a week to test a Pro plan.

 Flipgrid in an online discussion tool that allows an instructor to post a topic for discussion (could be student-generated) to a discussion “grid” which is simply an online space for collaborative thought.
 Students then respond to the topic by recording their thoughts in short video clips.
 Then, students can watch the videos of their classmates and respond back to them, generating further discussion.

 A free version of Flipgrid is available to all UIC instructors and students using their Microsoft Office 365 account.